janspoerer/janspoerer.github.io/_posts/2022-09-26-nlpjourney-6-of-75.markdown

 ## What Were the Biggest Obstacles?

-Other than too little time, everything was fine.
+Besides the fact that there was too little time, everything was fine.

 ## Which Goals Did I Meet?